 Speaking of “problem solving,” I happened to catch Neil deGrasse Tyson, whose new book Space Chronicles is out now, on The Daily Circuit earlier this week, and he said scientists and engineers are “problem solvers.”
 Listening to Tyson talk, I’d say skeptics are idea people.
 Skeptics are hopeful and engaged.
 Skepticism, science, critical thinking, problem solving… It all sounds so exciting when he’s talking about it.

 Skepticism isn’t inherently negative.
 Skeptics aren’t trying to be mean when they ask for evidence.
 We’re just curious.

-A portion of purchases made from Amazon.com links on this site benefit Proper Noun Blog.
+Disclosure: Amazon.com links are affiliate links.
+A portion of purchases made via these links earns a commission for this blog.
 Thanks for your support!

 For more about science & skepticism, see my Secular Thursday page.